rudrakabir/glowing-octo-couscous/content/index.md

 I also want to explore my own identity and have some fun, so some of that is here too.
 Like [[The Fire Guy]]

+You might want to use [[Guides]] or [[Links to other places]] as jumping off points, I'm still creating more.
+Right now this space is in the spam seeds and saplings everywhere and see what grows part of the gardening.
+The pruning and planning and weeding and making beauty comes later.

 Feel free to take a look around, and contact me if you have any questions.